-Table Shape and Granularity
+8.6.
+Table Shape and Granularity#

-As described earlier, we refer to a dataset’s structure as a mental representation of the data, and in particular, we represent data that has a table structure by arranging data values in rows and columns.
-Now that we have investigated the restaurant inspection files, we load them into dataframes and examine their shapes.
+As described earlier, we refer to a dataset’s structure as a mental representation of the data, and in particular, we represent data that have a table structure by arranging values in rows and columns.
+We use the term granularity to describe what each row in the table represents, and the term shape quantifies the table’s rows and columns.

 bus = pd.read_csv('data/businesses.csv', encoding='ISO-8859-1')